nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 # Other Content Options [](id=other-content-options)

-Publishing content won't always be a neat and simply process.
-Here are some important options and tools that you can use to enhance your content and user experience.
+Publishing content won't always be a simple process.
+Here are some options and tools that you can use to enhance your content and user experience.

 ## Localizing Content [](id=localizing-content)

-When you create a new piece of web content, you have the ability to choose a default language.
+When you create a new piece of web content, you can choose a default language.
 First, you'll need to change the system configuration to enable the option to change the default language.

 1. Go to the *Control Panel* &rarr; *System Settings*.